 ‘Tiger King’ star Joe Exotic is in coronavirus isolation in jail, husband Dillon Passage says

-FORT WORTH, Texas — Joseph Maldonado-Passage — better known as Joe Exotic — of “Tiger King” is taking extra precautions during the coronavirus pandemic.
+FORT WORTH, Tex. — Joseph Maldonado-Passage — better known as Joe Exotic — of “Tiger King” is taking extra precautions during the coronavirus pandemic, according to FOX News.

 When asked whether Maldonado-Passage is in an individual quarantine, Passage said: “From what I know, yes.”